schmittjoh/JMSSerializerBundle/Resources/doc/configuration.rst

                     external_entities: false
                     doctype_whitelist:
                         - '<!DOCTYPE authorized SYSTEM "http://some_url">' # an authorized document type for xml deserialization
+            instances:
+                foo: ~
+                    inherit: false
+                    # + all the configurations above, but for a independent 'jms_serializer.instances.foo' serializer instance
+                    # as example:
+                    property_naming:
+                        separator:  -
+                        lower_case: false # the `jms_serializer.instances.foo` will use a different naming strategy compared to `jms_serializer.instances.default`
+                bar: ~
+                    # all the configurations above, but for a independent 'jms_serializer.instances.bar' serializer instance
+                # more instances here ...

 .. _expression function providers: https://symfony.com/doc/current/components/expression_language/extending.html#using-expression-providers